-Co-requisites: HSL 745 Clinical Statistics and HSL 771 Clinical Practicum in SLP 1.
+Corequisite: HSL 745 and HSL 771.

 HSL 745 - Clinical Statistics (1)

 This course introduces statistical concepts and terminology in the context of 1) clinical data collection, analysis, and interpretation, 2) clinical assessment and intervention; 3) interpretation of evidence to support evidence-based practice in clinical decisions-making.